arunthampi/nestorbot/README.md

 Nestor's API is based on [Hubot's API](https://hubot.github.com/docs/scripting/) and it tries to be as compatible as possible with Hubot's API -- The Nestor Programming Manual has also been adapted from the Hubot documentation.

-Nestor is powered by "apps" that are analogous to Hubot scripts.
+Nestor is powered by "powers" that are analogous to Hubot scripts.

 [![Build
 Status](https://travis-ci.org/zerobotlabs/nestorbot.svg?branch=master)](https://travis-ci.org/zerobotlabs/nestorbot)

-## Structure of an App
+## Structure of a Power

-A Nestor app is at its most fundamental an NPM package with a couple of
+A Nestor power is at its most fundamental an NPM package with a couple of
 caveats:

 * It must have [nestorbot](https://www.npmjs.com/package/nestorbot) as a dependency
-* It must contain a JSON file called `nestor.json` with details about the app.
+* It must contain a JSON file called `nestor.json` with details about the power.
 More on that later.
 * It must export a function that accepts an instance of `[Robot](https://github.com/zerobotlabs/nestorbot/blob/master/src/robot.js)`